knible/awesome-geophysics/README.md

   Job listings, career advice, and networking opportunities tailored for geoscientists.
 - **[SEG Career Resources](https://seg.org/Career-Services)**
   Tools for professional development including mentoring programs, workshops, and job postings.
-- **Online Certifications and Training Programs**
+- **Online Certifications and Training Programs:**
-  Enroll in short courses and certifications to keep up-to-date with the latest techniques and technologies.
+  Enroll in short courses and certifications (e.g., Coursera, edX) to stay current with the latest techniques.
-- **Conferences and Networking Events**
+- **Networking Opportunities:**
-  Attend meetings and workshops to expand your professional network and learn from industry leaders.
+  Attend conferences, webinars, and local meetups to expand your professional network.
+- **Resume and Interview Tips:**
+  Check out blogs and guides dedicated to geoscience career advice.

 ---